cybertraining-dsc/sp21-599-359/project/index.md

 :o2: use subsections in introduction and not *italic*

-:o2: edit link does not work
+:o2: edit link does not work, should be https://github.com/cybertraining-dsc/sp21-599-359/blob/main/project/index.md, e.g. template is just using index.md instead of project to make it easier for you

 Anesu Chaora, [sp21-599-359](https://github.com/cybertraining-dsc/sp21-599-359/), [Edit](https://github.com/cybertraining-dsc/sp21-599-359/blob/main/project/project.md)